Back To Search Results

 Assessment of Renal Function

-There are several clinical laboratory tests that are useful in investigating and evaluating kidney function.
-Clinically, the most practical tests to assess renal function is to get an estimate of the glomerular filtration rate (GFR) and to check for proteinuria (albuminuria).
+Several clinical laboratory tests help investigate and evaluate kidney function.
+Clinically, the most practical tests for assessing renal function are those that estimate the glomerular filtration rate (eGFR) and quantify proteinuria (albuminuria).

 Glomerular Filtration Rate